 Richtig aber falsch.
 Der Song ist alles, wovon Marty Willson-Piper glaubt, daß er es hätte sein können. „Fading Away“ ist my favourite auf „Gold Afternoon Fix“.

-I realized I’d spend my life coming back to you
+I understood before I knew I realized I’d spend my life coming back to you

 Ja, wie sagte schon Stan Laurel, der Weise aus Hollywood: „Man kann nicht alles haben.
 Das wär zuviel verlangt.“ Bis vor kurzem war Gram Parsons für mich auch nur die mit „Wild Horses“ verknüpfte Legende mit dem wohl seltsamsten post mortem-Schicksal aller Rockstars, dann aber hörte ich „Luxury Liner“ und dachte, oho, wieder mal dumm wie Brot gelebt.